-Robert L. Millet is associate professor and department chairman of Ancient Scripture at Brigham Young University.
+Robert L. Millet is the Richard L. Evans Professor of Religious Understanding and former dean of Religious Education at Brigham Young University.

+I am indebted to my colleague, H. Curtis Wright, emeritus professor of library science at Brigham Young University, for his assistance with many of the concepts developed in this paper.
 Throughout I use the scriptural phrase "natural man" to refer to both men and women.